-The FPTRQ measures (director, provider/teacher, and parent measures) are designed to gather information from early care and education (ECE) programs and providers/teachers, as well as from parents whose child is cared for by the specific provider/teacher in the program.
-Therefore, during data collection, it is important that the director measures, provider/teacher measures, and parent measures are marked systematically using IDs that will allow linking the measure information.
-This will ensure that provider/teacher measure information for all providers/teachers within a single program will be linked to the director measure information for the same program.
+The FPTRQ measures (director, provider/teacher, parent, FSS, and FSS parent measures) are designed to gather information from early care and education (ECE) programs, providers/teachers, and family services staff, as well as from parents whose child is cared for by the specific provider/teacher in the program and/or parents who work with a specific family services staff member.
+Therefore, during data collection, it is important that the director measures, provider/teacher measures, parent measures, FSS measures, and FSS parent measures are marked systematically using IDs that will allow linking the measure information.
+This will ensure that provider/teacher and FSS measure information for all providers/teachers and family services staff within a single program will be linked to the director measure information for the same program.
 Parent measure information from all parents within a single provider's/teacher's class will also be correctly linked to the provider/teacher measure information for that same provider/teacher.
+Likewise, FSS parent measure information for all parents working with a particular FSS member will be linked to that particular FSS measure.